-(ii) Additional confounding domains relevant to the setting of this particular study, or which the study authors identified as important Confounding domain Measured variable(s) Is there evidence that controlling for this variable was unnecessary?
+(ii) Additional confounding domains relevant to the setting of f this particular study, or which the stud ly authors identified as important Confounding domain Measured variable(s) Is there evidence that controlling for this variable was unnecessary?
+Is the confounding domain measured validly and reliably by this variable (or these variables)?
 OPTIONAL: Is failure to adjust for this variable (alone) expected to favour the experimental intervention or the comparator?
-Yes / No / No information Favour experimental / Favour comparator / No information 7
+Yes / No / No information Favour experimental / Favour comparator / No information